maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 // This code will compile
 package main

-var note string = "It will not complain if I am unused!"
+var note string = "It will not complain if I am unused because I am at package-level!"

 func main() {
     const PI = 10